 In such a scenario, where the root Package in XML does not exist in the model but its children do, the 'Existing Import Item(s)' dialog will be displayed, which will list the items in XML that already exist in the model:

 Double-click on an item in the list

 Select this radio button to:

-Retain Item(s) in Model and import entire Native file with Strip GUIDs
+Retain Item(s) in Model and import entire XML with Strip GUIDs

 Select this option to:

-Importing Native files into Models that contain the root Package and children, in a different location
+Importing Native XML files into Models that contain the root XML Package and children, in a different location

 Consider the combination of Projects and Packages shown here: